Mathematics and Science Requirements

 If you are not planning on taking Calculus, you should not sign up for Mathematics in the Fall, rather you should explore your interests first.
 The Mathematics Department offers interesting non-Calculus alternatives to take later on.
 You should take the exam before the July 15 deadline regardless of your plans for fall term.

 Physics – Students interested in Physics should sign up for Physics 100.
-For more information, please contact Prof. Michael Vineyard.
+For more information, please contact Prof. Chad Orzel.

-Special note (Engineering): If you think you might be interested in Engineering, but are unsure as to what that might entail, then you should definitely sign up for ESC 100.
+Special note (Engineering): If you think you might be interested in Engineering, but are unsure as to what that might entail, then you may wish to sign up for ESC 100.
 This course does carry Science (with Lab) credit for Gen Ed purposes.

 Chemistry (and Chemistry Placement Exam)